Las Horquetas: Economy

 It plays an important role in the area, the extensive cultivation of bananas and pineapples for export purposes, dominating the landscape and being the main source of income for many of its inhabitants.

 Horquetas, his head, and the village of Rio Frio, have health and education services.

 Entertainment services are also offered in recreational areas.

-In terms of trade, it is remarkable the sale of groceries, shoes, clothes, appliances and various accessories.
+Groceries, shoes, clothes, appliances and various accessories are sold.

 Transportation

 Road transportation

 The district is covered by the following road routes: